-Another example of a fast growing start-up, Singapore-based online grocery company RedMart is close to raising a massive $100 million Series C round.
-Their plan is to expand their service across Asia.
+Another example of a fast-growing start-up, Singapore-based online grocery company RedMart is close to raising a massive $100 million Series C round.
+Their plan is to expand its service across Asia.
 They already secured over $50 million from investors like Garena, SoftBank Ventures Korea, Visionnaire Ventures, and Facebook co-founder Eduardo Saverin.

 Big players in e-commerce are also busy with expanding their footprint.
-Infrastructure developments in the region is happening on the border of Hong Kong and China.
-Over 2 million square feet of e-commerce warehousing are being constructed, that nearly triples e-commerce logistics capacity in Hong Kong since 2014.
-TaoBao, JD.com and others are driving the expansion as they continue to enable China’s consumer desire for genuine products and foreign-made brands in South China.
+Infrastructure developments in the region are happening on the border of Hong Kong and China.
+Over 2 million square feet of e-commerce warehousing is being constructed, which nearly triples e-commerce logistics capacity in Hong Kong since 2014.
+TaoBao, JD.com, and others are driving the expansion as they continue to enable China’s consumer desire for genuine products and foreign-made brands in South China.

-Who will get the best talent: Startups or Established supply chain organisations?
+Who will get the best talent: Startups or Established supply chain organizations?

-With the startup wave rising, the logistics industry is witnessing employee movement, especially in mid- to senior-level, from established 3PLs or Supply chain organisations to new age ventures.
+With the startup wave rising, the logistics industry is witnessing employee movement, especially in mid- to senior-level, from established 3PLs or Supply chain organizations to new-age ventures.
 Employees are moving to startups mainly because of the exciting work culture, sometimes even substantial pay rise and significantly larger roles.
 All of the above can be clearly attributed to “meaningful aspirations” employees have today from their work and workplaces.
 Startups are also wooing employees with stock options.
-This allows them to engage employees for a long term.
+This allows them to engage employees for the long term.
 Candidates view this as an attractive opportunity with the potential of cashing-in when a company is bought over or announces its IPO.

 Additionally, established start-ups are easily able to attract talent thanks to their appealing employer brand.
 Top young candidates would be reluctant to go join an established 3PL or supply chain organization because of its perceived conservative culture.
 However, the same candidates would probably jump at the opportunity to work at Uber, Amazon, Grab or why not Red Mart.